 I’ve been fairly behind on my reading in the past year but this doesn’t mean I didn’t read anything interesting.
-I read about 17 books based in Italy, 3 of which stood out for me completely.
-These unique books set in Italy are well worth a share with you all!
-Hope you enjoy reading them too!
+I read about 17 books based in Italy, 3 of which stood out for me completely and these unique books set in Italy are great for social distancing as well!
+Hope you enjoy reading them!

 Top Three Books Set in Italy

 Cucina Tipica is a fast paced story based in Italy and centres on the tumultuous life of protagonist Jacoby who finds his roots among a plethora of olives and vastness of cypresses.
 Jacoby’s small stay in a Tuscan barn pushes him to find meaning in life after he gets fired.
 The story involves his healing along with a large amount of unexpected friendship and copious amount of Tuscan food.
 The book also includes a fair share of the Italian language that will transport you to the real Italy.
 That’s also where I got excited and felt, “oh that happens to me too!”.

 Predictable in parts, Cucina Tipica is lovable nevertheless.
 I loved how the author makes the two female characters stand out despite having small roles in the book.
 The beauty of Italy, the long explanations of cucina tipica and visits to the Bar for fresh cornetti were some of my favorite parts!